 The Unique Programs in Cilpajodi and Dholdholi

-In Odisha, unlike the WEPs in Kodai, we offer comprehensive care/development programs to both the children and mothers.
-Here the Women’s Empowerment Programs include two major components: awareness and education.
-Pregnant mother care, pre- and post-natal care are taught, as well as general childcare and preventive health care for families.
+In Odisha, unlike the women’s empowerment programs in Kodai, we offer comprehensive care/development programs to both the children and mothers.
+Here the women’s empowerment programs include two major components: awareness and education.
+Pregnant mother care and pre- and post-natal care are taught, as well as general childcare and preventive health care for families.
 Education also includes health and sanitation (keeping their children clean and neat), maintaining clean and neat surroundings, ensuring clean water for drinking, taking care of the sick and other regular hygiene practices.

 Another area is adult literacy education for mothers and women of the community.
-These programs are encouraging for women who are happy to learn to sign their own names, rather than use their left thumb impression, for government documents.
+These programs are encouraging for women who are happy to learn to sign their own names rather than use their left thumb impression for government documents.
 This skill alone gives them a great new sense of identity.

 Staff at the Cilpajodi and Dholdholi Women’s Empowerment Programs

 Mrs. Susila Sagaria and Mrs. Phulmati Santa from Cilpajodi completed tailoring training at Tara Tarini tailoring Centre, Baipariguda, learning to sew women’s garments.
 They are very happy to have had such good training and thankful to Bethania Kids for giving this good opportunity for them.

 At Dholdholi, Mrs. Champa Hadthal, the wife of the project-in-charge, is a trained tailor.
 She is helping a few women to learn tailoring.
 We plan to increase the number of machines in order to teach more local women.

 How can you support the Cilpajodi and Dholdholi Women’s Empowerment Programs?